About Amps consumption

 Profile API

-• The number of individual Profile API indexes that are enabled in your tenant; each index is made available as an endpoint that is always available to downstream workflows that make API requests to that endpoint.
+Amps consumption for the Profile API feature is determined by the number of individual Profile API indexes that are enabled in your tenant.
+Each index is made available from an endpoint that is always available to downstream workflows that make API requests to that endpoint.

 Reduce Amps consumption